enkidevs/curriculum/javascript/javascript-playground-questions/js-miles-to-kilometres/js-miles-to-kilometres.md

 3 miles

 // Output
-3 miles are equal to 4.8280 kilometres
+3 miles are equal to 4.8280 kilometers
 ```